mayankmahajan24/QL/docs/LanguageReference.md

 Conditional statements are crucial to the program flow and execute a segment of the code based on a boolean expression.

 #### 5.6.1 `if/else` clauses
-The if-else clause checks the truth of a condition, executing a list of statements if the boolean condition provided is true.
+The if-else clause checks the truth of the boolean condition, and executes the corresponding list of statements depending if the boolean condition provided is True or False.
 Only the `if` statement is required and the `else` statement is optional.

 ```
 if (<boolean_condition>) {